26 - 27 Nov 2019, 9am to 5pm

 - Program and control a self-assembled Robotic Vehicle to track and follow black lines using Infrared sensors.

-- Introduction to WiFi shield and how it can be connected to the Arduino Uno board.
+- Introduction to Radio Communication module and how it can be programmed to sent and receive messages.

 - Setting up a Wifi camera for visual feedback of the vehicle.

-- Program and control the Robotic Vehicle through WiFi communications with a Serial Monitor
+- Program and control the Robotic Vehicle using the joystick and radio module.

 - Computational and systems thinking will be required to assemble and program the final prototype from its constituent components.